Wall St Week Ahead-Wall St eyes Greece and Fed; Main St lackadaisical

 On Thursday, Labor Department data is expected to show nonfarm payrolls increased by 232,000 in June, with the unemployment rate edging down to 5.4 percent from 5.5 percent in May.
 Consumer confidence is due on Tuesday and domestic car sales are due on Wednesday.

-“The production side of the economy is doing okay,” said Joy.
+“The production side of the economy is doing OK,” said Joy.
 “It’s the consumer sector that’s most important for us right now.
 And of course, Greece.”

-Trading might be brisker than usual on Monday and Tuesday as some pension funds and mutual funds buy and sell shares to rebalance their portfolios ahead of the end of the quarter.

-U.S. markets will be closed on Friday ahead of the Fourth of July holiday.
-(Reporting by Noel Randewich; Edited by Linda Stern and Meredith Mazzilli)
+(Additional reporting by David Gaffen in New York; Edited by Linda Stern and Matthew Lewis)